oceanumeric/innoLab-Videos/ai-agents/slides.md

 # Function calling

-- It is a way to make ChatGPTs be more powerful
+- It is a feature to make ChatGPTs be more powerful
     - Very handy for doing data extraction
     - It structures the data very well
     - You need to know `json` format a little bit